AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/fold_right.doc.md

 `Varybivore::FoldRight` accepts a list of variables.
 It produces a function that accepts an initiator and whose first layer accepts an operation.
-The function right-folds the list with the operation and the initiator.
+The function right-folds the list using the operation and the initiator.
 <pre><code>   V<sub>0</sub>, V<sub>1</sub>..., V<sub>n</sub>
 -> Initiator
 -> Operation